SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 comments: true
 ---

-Videos by "vlogbrothers" Hank &amp; John Green on the despair of the times led to a WH Auden poem and an essay by Stephen Jay Gould on the ease of destruction vs the triviality of destruction.
-And a quick stop to visit Virgil.
-Few can build; anybody can burn.
+Videos by "vlogbrothers" Hank &amp; John Green on the despair of the times led me to a WH Auden poem and an essay by Stephen Jay Gould on the ease of destruction vs the triviality of destruction.
+Also, a quick stop to visit Virgil (not via _Inferno_).
+Few can build;
+anybody can burn.

 ## Point: The Agony of Today

 <iframe width="400" height="224" src="https://www.youtube.com/embed/-51ut7VMs48" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 Way back in the before-times of 2019, John Green published a video letter to his brother about feeling uncertain and afraid.
-Note that this was _before the pandemic_, but yet in a time when we could see inequality, systemic racism, and a persistent descent into fascism.
+Note that this was _before the pandemic_, but even in that time we could see the inequality, systemic racism, and persistent descent into fascism.
 It was chilling then, and even more so now.

 <img src="{{ site.baseurl }}/images/2022-05-22-greens-asymmetry-wh-auden.jpg" width="300" height="553" alt="WH Auden bio @ poets.org" title="WH Auden bio @ poets.org" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-John's title, "Uncertain and Afraid", is taken from a line in the WH Auden poem "September 1, 1939" <sup id="fn1a">[[1]](#fn1)</sup> about the sense of foreboding at the enduring Depression, the prospect of fascism and the terrifying war hurtling predictably toward us:
+John's title, "Uncertain and Afraid", is taken from a line in the WH Auden poem "September 1, 1939" <sup id="fn1a">[[1]](#fn1)</sup> about the sense of foreboding at the enduring Depression, the prospect of fascism, and the terrifying war hurtling predictably toward us:

 > I sit in one of the dives
 > On Fifty-second Street